Keep informed about employment law and a wide range of current HR, L&D and OD topics with our updates, factsheets and guides

 Given that effective implementation of the L&D strategy is critical to an organisation’s success, it’s essential to regularly review and assess the use of learning activities.
 The impact of the strategy and policy must be measured.
 Deciding how engagement and transfer will be recorded and assessed before the learning takes place is part of any L&D strategy.
 Find out more in our factsheet on evaluating learning and development.

 In mature economies, innovation is critical.
 Organisations are constantly seeking to innovate and find new solutions to the challenges they face.
-L&D strategy needs to specifically address innovation and will need an agile approach with regular reviews to match the changing needs of the business.
+L&D strategy needs to specifically address innovation and will need an agile, iterative approach with regular reviews to match the changing needs of the business.

 The L&D strategy and policy needs to ensure there’s no discrimination in accessing learning resources.
 Some organisations offer extra resources to develop the skills of under-represented groups.
 Creating an ethically sound L&D strategy will encourage all to engage with learning and is sound business practice.
-See more on equality issues in our factsheet on diversity and inclusion in the workplace.
+See more on equality issues in our factsheet on inclusion and diversity in the workplace.

 BEEVERS, K., REA, A. and HAYDEN, D. (2019) Learning and development practice in the workplace.
 4thd ed.
 London: CIPD and Kogan Page.